sap-tutorials/Tutorials/tutorials/cloudsdk-cap-pipeline-model/cloudsdk-cap-pipeline-model.md

 Now, you can see that your project contains two new files.

 -  Jenkinsfile
--  pipeline_config.yml
+-  .pipeline/config.yml or pipeline_config.yml in older versions of `cds`

 The SAP Cloud SDK for Continuous Delivery is based on Jenkins.
 Jenkins offers the possibility to implement build pipelines as code.
 However, as explained before, you don't have to write any line of code.
 As you can see in `Jenkinsfile`, the actual pipeline implemented as open source and executed here.
 We call this approach a centrally maintained pipeline.

 !![Jenkinsfile](jenkinsFile.png)

-Set `pipelineVersion` to a fixed released version (e.g. "v15") when running in a productive environment.
+Set `pipelineVersion` to a fixed released version (e.g. "v34") when running in a productive environment.

-To find out about available versions and release notes, visit: <https://github.com/SAP/cloud-s4-sdk-pipeline/releases>
+For available versions and release notes please visit: <https://github.com/SAP/cloud-s4-sdk-pipeline/releases>

 However, You still want to control the behavior of this pipeline.
-Therefore, the command adds a configuration file `pipeline_config.yml`, which new location will be `.pipeline/config.yml`.
+Therefore, the command adds a configuration file in `.pipeline/config.yml`.
+Please note that in older versions of `cds` the file is named  `pipeline_config.yml` and is located in the root of the project.

 You can use the `config.yml`, for example, to control where to deploy your application productively.
 Of course, there are many more configuration options you can use in order to control the behavior of the pipeline.
 You will find more information about this in the pipeline documentation.